defold/doc/docs/en/manuals/unity.md

 ## GUI

-Defold’s GUI is a whole single dedicated framework for User Interfaces - HUDs, menus, overlays, dialogs, and other elements, similar to UI Toolkit or uGUI with Canvas.
+Defold’s GUI is a whole single dedicated framework for User Interfaces - menus, overlays, dialogs, and other elements, similar to UI Toolkit or uGUI with Canvas.

 GUI is a Component, and is separate from Game Objects and Collections.
 Instead of Game Objects, you work with GUI nodes arranged in a hierarchy, driven by a GUI script.